Neat-Lang/neat/doc/sphinx/manual.rst

 `(2, 3.0f)` is an expression of type `(int, float)`.

 `tuple[0]` is the first member of the tuple.
 The index value must be an int literal.

+Tuple members can be named: `(int i, float f)`.
+This allows accessing the member with `value.i`.
+From a type system view, this is purely decorative.

 Sum type
 ^^^^^^^^